aloktj/TRDPwebSimulator/README.md

 ### CMake detection example

-A minimal consumer is provided in the repository root to verify that the installed package is discoverable via CMake:
+A minimal consumer is provided in the repository root to verify that the installed TRDP package is discoverable via CMake:

 ```bash
 cmake -S . -B build